 Shift is a computer input device that offers an more accessible way for people with hand tremors to use their computers and devices.
 The Shift integrates various technologies and features that could be beneficial in providing a better computer use experience for people with hand tremors.

 Hand tremors as a result of Parkinson’s Disease (PD) or Essential Tremors (ET) present a unique challenge when using a computer.
 In an increasingly digital society that has been further accelerated by the pandemic - the mobility for people with PD or ET in the digital space have become more challenged.

 Access to the Internet/technology is integral in today’s society, it provides invaluable resources, especially for PD patients, as they can connect with support groups, researchers, and information on how to manage symptoms and maintain a healthy lifestyle, thereby slowing down the progression of PD.

 Currently there are no devices designed for users with hand tremors, patents are recommended alternatives that presents other issues.
 Off the shelf mouse, trackball and joysticks have issues with clicking and pointing accuracy.
 Software adaptations have a limited efficacy, are often more complicated and inaccessible to the less technologically knowledgeable. (*market research completed prior to Dec 2021)

-Shift integrates various technologies and features explored throughout an extensive research phase to be beneficial in providing a better computer use experience for people with hand tremors
+Shift integrates various technologies and features explored throughout the research phase to be potentially beneficial in providing a better computer use experience for people with hand tremors

 Change to voice-to-text toggle for or as forward and back buttons